assely/documentation/singularities.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-Singularities, this is how are named WordPress types of content in Assely framework.
-All of this types are grouped and unifed to common API.
+Singularities, this is how are named WordPress types of content in the Assely framework.
+All of this types are grouped and unified to common API.
 This way creating and managing your post types, taxonomies, metaboxes etc. is simple and intuitive.
-In this chapter you will learn how to create, register and use it inside your application.
+In this chapter, you will learn how to create, register and use it inside your application.

 <a name="creating-singularities"></a>
 ## [Creating Singularities](#creating-singularities)

-By default, each application singularity are stored inside own type-named directory.
+By default, each application singularity is stored inside the own type-named directory.
 For example, post types can be found in `app\Posttypes` folder, taxonomies inside `app\Taxonomies`, and so on.

 [alert type="info"]This organization is not required, as long as singularities are correctly registered and autoloaded by Composer.[/alert]